 Your Midwife's Approach to COVID-19 Pandemic

-Coronavirus COVID-19 is present and spreading rapidly across the globe and exponentially in the United States.
-As of March 27th, 2020 at Noon, the US has reached a total of 85,356 confirmed cases with 1,246 deaths.
-Specifically in Michigan, as of March 27th, 2020 at 3:00pm, we have 3,657 confirmed cases and 92 deaths.
-I do not offer these numbers to scare anyone, but I need to be transparent about why the below changes to my midwifery care and guidelines are needed.
-These are scary times and we all have to understand that this is REAL and we NEED to take it seriously!
+Coronavirus COVID-19 is still present and spreading rapidly across the globe and exponentially in the United States.
+As of December 10th, 2020, the US has reached 15.5 million confirmed cases with 290k deaths.
+Specifically in Michigan, as of December 10th, we have 448k confirmed cases and 10,699 deaths.
+These are difficult times and we all have to understand that this is REAL and we NEED to take it seriously!

 Symptoms of COVID-19 are: please note there is a possibility of being ASYMPTOMATIC

 As your midwife, I am practicing social distancing as much as possible.
-The only time I am out is for essential midwifery clients or necessary shopping.
-I am regularly monitoring myself for symptoms and check my temperature every day.
-I am sanitizing my equipment and surfaces with Sani-wipes before and after client contact.
-I am spacing out in-person visits and offering virtual/telehealth visits whenever possible.
+The only time I am out is while providing care for midwifery clients or necessary shopping.
+I am regularly monitoring myself for symptoms and check my temperature daily.
+I am sanitizing my equipment and surfaces with Sani-wipes before and after client contact, and offering virtual/telehealth visits whenever possible.

-Midwifery care may look different and I may wear a mask during your visits and birth, and wear gloves for ANY physical touch or assessments.
-I may ask you and others present to wear a mask as well.
+I will wear a mask during all client care, clients and others present are required to wear masks during visits as well, unless you can not safely wear one.
 For your birth, I suggest very limited people to be present and those that are must be screened for symptoms before attending.
-If anyone you plan to have at your birth has any symptoms of illness or they have been in contact with someone else who has, they need to be quarantined and cannot be in attendance.
+If anyone you plan to have at your birth has been exposed to someone with COVID, or has any symptoms of illness, they need to be quarantined and cannot be in attendance.
 If you want others to be included in your birth, we can set up for FaceTime, Skype, or video.
 Any person present can pose additional risk.

-If I became sick or had known exposure, another midwife may attend your in-person visits or birth.
+If I became sick or had known exposure, I would have to quarantine for 2 weeks and another midwife may attend your in-person visits or birth.
 Your midwife is trying to be mindful of what is needed for your prenatal, birth, and postpartum care, months ahead including purchasing potentially necessary medications, supplies, and equipment.

-PLEASE, PLEASE, PLEASE, Practice social distancing and STAY HOME!!!!!
+PLEASE, PLEASE, PLEASE, Practice social distancing, stay home whenever possible, and wear a mask when interacting with anyone outside of your household.
 Generally, any person near you is a potential risk.
 Stay at home (its beneficial to go outside in your yard, for a nature walk or hike.
 Try to remain 6 feet away from others).
 Social distancing means no play dates, less physical contact with others than who are in your household.
 Postpone or space out non-essential visits and appointments including dental, chiropractic, non-urgent health care visits, etc. Avoid travel.

 Wash your hands often for at least 20 seconds with soap (foamy soap may be less effective).
 Wash your hands after touching any surface that may be contaminated, and before eating.
-Consider wearing gloves and/or face mask when going out of the home.
 Avoid sharing drinks and food with others.
 Avoid touching your face.
 Avoid handshakes, hugs & kisses.
-Frequent sanitize high contact surfaces including doorknobs, handrails, faucet handles & light switches.
+Frequently sanitize high contact surfaces including doorknobs, handrails, faucet handles & light switches.
 Frequently wipe down surfaces including your phone, computer and/or tablet.

 Reduce shopping trips for food & essential items.
 Consider shopping for groceries and essentials online, grocery pick up, delivery or curbside.
 Prepare by thinking ahead about things that you may need within the next 2 weeks-2 months.
-There is a shortage already of some items and shipping is delayed in general.
-Eat as many nutritious, natural foods as possible including fruits and vegetables.
+There is still a shortage of some items and shipping is delayed in general.
+Eat as many nutritious and whole foods as possible including fruits and vegetables.
 Keep hydrated and be sure to have extra water on hand if you drink bottled water.
 Aim for ample sleep, at least 7 hours nightly.